 How Windows 95 inspired Apple

 Inside Apple, the company attempted to deal with the massive success of the Windows 95 launch.
 Unfortunately, this didn’t turn out to be as straightforward as hoped.
-Copland OS, Apple’s long-awaited update to the aging System 7, sputtered to a halt.
+Development of Copland OS, Apple’s long-awaited update to the aging System 7, sputtered to a halt.
 (It never shipped to more than a handful of developers.)

 In Copland’s place, Apple management began looking around for something to replace it.
 What they eventually settled on was an operating system developed at NeXT, the company founded by Steve Jobs after he left Apple.
 A deal took a while to work out.
 However, by the following year, Jobs came back to Apple.